 What Financial Managers Do

-Financial managers are responsible for the financial health of an organization.
-They produce financial reports, direct investment activities, and develop strategies and plans for the long-term financial goals of their organization.
+Financial managers create financial reports, direct investment activities, and develop plans for the long-term financial goals of their organization.